miles352/meteor-mod/README.md

   - Logs different things to a discord webhook.
 - Pitch40Util
   - Used alongside meteors pitch40.
 Auto sets min and max bounds so that you continue to gain height.
 Also has an auto firework mode for when you lose velocity.
-- GrimDuraFirework
-  - A temporary fix for the issue on Mio client where fireworks dont work very well when using grim durability efly with the chestplate on.
 - NoJumpDelay
   - Surprisingly most clients don't have this, but why not have it on.
 - GrimAirPlace